Meetings are by invitation only. If you don’t have an invite and want one please contact us.

 - There is limited free car parking via the entrance next to Izod’s and also in the nearby streets.

-- All who have an interest in homelessness in Southend (including sanctuary seekers) are welcome to attend our meetings.
+- All who have an interest in homelessness in Southend (including sanctuary seekers) who have received an invite are welcome to attend our meetings.

 - We encourage all attending to participate but please keep your comments succinct, relevant and respectful, aimed toward helping the homeless.